ShiRitika/Calculation-Website/Readme.md

 ## Poject Desrciption:

 Basic Operation Calculation Website is a web Application  made of using pure Javascript's with HTML & CSS.
-In this application we can perform some basic calculations like:- Swapping Two Values, Frequency Count, Check for Anagram, Find Even,Odd, Prime, Sorting Array, Seacrh the Number, & Check for Substring.
-Having Seven Sections for it contains forms to get ouput with proper validation.
+In this application we can perform some basic calculations like:- Swapping Two Values, Frequency Count, Check for Anagram, Find Even,Odd, Prime, Sorting Array, Search the Number, & Check for Substring.
+Having Seven Sections for it contains forms to get output with proper validation.
 This Website is fully responsive.

 ## Technology Used: